DeepikaThapliyal/Netflix-Recommendation-System/README.md

 # Netflix-Recommendation-System
-A Netflix recommendation system deployed on Heroku using collaborative and content-based filtering.
+A Netflix recommendation system using collaborative and content-based filtering.